How to apply for a job

 A well-written job application, including a polished resume, can give you the edge in a competitive job market.
 Making sure you are prepared when you meet an employer face-to-face at an interview or networking opportunity can help you persuade them that you have the right skills for their organisation and role.

 Before you apply for any job, make sure your research helps you understand the employer’s needs and how your experience and skills relate to this.
-You should also check out our tips for resumes, job applications and interviews so that your contact with them is polished and professional.
+You should also check out Career Essentials for job application, resume and interview tips.

-The University of Newcastle’s Careers Service is now offering student appointments via phone and Zoom.
-For assistance with Job Applications, Job Seeking support, Interview Preparation and Career Decision Making, please contact our service via the 'Ask a Question' section of CareerHub and we will reply within 24 hours.
+The University of Newcastle’s Careers Service offers consultations to current students and graduates by phone, zoom and face-to-face.
+For assistance with Job Applications, Job Seeking support, Interview Preparation and Career Decision Making, please contact our service via the 'Ask a Question' section of CareerHub and we will reply within one business day.

-You can also check out job application advice from employers at this year’s career expos.
+You can also check out job application advice from employers at our career events.

 Job applications usually require documents written directly to the employer to accompany your resume.
 These can include cover letters and selection criteria statements, or may be in the form of brief expressions of interest or on-line applications.